-QTAC CODE UQ CODE MINIMUM SELECTION THRESHOLD 2023 LOWEST ATAR TO RECEIVE AN OFFER 2023 DURATION START SEMESTER CAMPUS HONOURS ADMISSION REQUIREMENTS ATAR / IBAS ADJUSTED UNADJUSTED 707111 2316 84.00 / 30.50 84.00 80.00 3 years full-time (or part-time equivalent) 1 St Lucia Additional year of study Qld Year 12 (or equivalent) General English subject (Units 3 & 4, C)
+QTAC CODE LOWEST ATAR TO RECEIVE AN OFFER 2024 START SEMESTER CAMPUS HONOURS ADMISSION REQUIREMENTS ATAR / IBAS ADJUSTED UNADJUSTED 707111 2316 84.00 / 30.50 84.10 81.40 3 years full-time (or part-time equivalent) 1 St Lucia Qld Year 12 (or equivalent) General English subject (Units 3 & 4, C)

-- Minimum (adjusted) selection threshold 2023 is the minimum score that was considered for an offer of a place to all applicants. - Lowest ATAR to receive an offer refers to all recent secondary students who were offered a place for Semester 1, 2023.
+- < Minimum (adjusted) selection threshold 2024 is the minimum score that was considered for an offer of a place to all applicants. - > Lowest ATAR to receive an offer refers to all recent secondary students who were offered a place for Semester 1, 2024.
 The Lowest ATAR (Adjusted) refers to the ATAR plus any adjustment factors.
 The Lowest ATAR (Unadjusted) refers to the lowest ATAR excluding any adjustment factors.